apache/mxnet/docs/tutorials/vision/large_scale_classification.md

 ```

 ### Pack images into record files
-While MXNet can read image files directly, it is recommended to pack the image files into a recordio file for increased performance.
+While MXNet can read image files directly, it is recommended to pack the image files into a recordIO file for increased performance.
 MXNet provides a tool (tools/im2rec.py) to do this.
 To use this tool, MXNet and OpenCV’s python module needs to be installed in the system.
 OpenCV’s python module can be installed on Ubuntu using the command `sudo apt-get install python-opencv`.

 Set the environment variable `MXNET` to point to the MXNet installation directory and `NAME` to the name of the dataset.
 We assume MXNet is installed at `~/mxnet`